richlowenberg/lionmagic/README.md

 * Launch Unity and SteamVR (make sure you don't have any SteamVR errors)
 * Open your local repository folder as a Unity Project
 * Click the play button in the Unity interface

+##Contribute
+Improved scenery, sounds, spawn management, and visual effects all welcome, just submit a PR.